developer51709/Kairo/docs/self-hosting.md

 ## Requirements

 - Python 3.11 or higher
+- Node.js (bun or npm) — only when running the web dashboard component
 - 512MB RAM minimum (1GB recommended)
 - Linux, macOS, or Windows
 - A Discord application with bot token, client ID, and client secret